Artistic Teaching Partners

-The eligibility requirements for individual artists are: must be an accomplished artist; must be a legal resident of the state of Hawai‘i; must NOT be enrolled in a directly related undergraduate degree program of study; and must have a minimum of two years’ experience working with students in educational settings prior to application.
+The eligibility requirements for individual artists are: must be an accomplished artist; must be a legal resident of the state of Hawai‘i; must NOT be enrolled in a directly related undergraduate degree program of study; and must have a minimum of three years’ experience working with students in educational settings prior to application.

 The HSFCA Arts Education Program is now seeking new teaching artists for the ATP Roster.
 See below for application Guidelines & Instructions and forms.
 Step 1 in the application process is to submit a Letter of Intent and a current resume.
 A panel will review all of the letters of intent and resumes.
 A limited number of applicants will then be invited to submit their full application and to continue on with Steps 2-4 of the process.

 2016 ATP Application, Guidelines & Instructions (PDF)

 2016 ATP Roster Application Step 1: Letter of Intent (writeable Word Doc)

 2016 ATP Roster Application Step 2: Forms (writeable Word Doc)

 2016 ATP Roster Application Step 3: Forms (writeable Word Doc)